SEO: Top Things to Know

 Increased Spotlight on Value

 As we all know by now, what SEO really comes down to is value.
 Value is at the center of SEO.
 Why?
 Because the goal of your content should be to provide value to its reader.
 Content that provides value will rank highly all on its own.
 This has become clearer over the years.
 Poor content will not rise to the top.
-While keyword research and structured data are still important, your focus in 2021 should be all about producing high-quality content that provides value for your target audience.
+While keyword research and structured data are still important, your focus should be all about producing high-quality content that provides value for your target audience.
 If you do that, the search engines will provide you with a valuable ranking as a reward.

 Core Web Vitals